aedans/Nylon/README.md

 - 'ï': Creates a non-consuming, non-pushing for loop.

 ## Casting
-Casting is done via the character '~', followed by 'd' (double), 'c', (character), 'l' (list), or 'f' (function).
+Casting is done via the character '~', followed by 'd' (double), 'c', (character), 'l' (list), 's' (string), or 'f' (function).
 Casting casts the top object of the stack to the given type, and each type has unique methods of casting.

 - d->c: The UTF-16 character with value d.
 - d->l: A list containing d.